mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 // min, max, trimFactor, sparsity, and precision must match the values set in the encryptedFields of the destination collection.
 // For double and decimal128, min/max/precision must all be set, or all be unset. class RangeOpts {
-   // min is required if precision is set.
+   // min is the minimum value for the encrypted index.
+Required if precision is set.
    min: Optional<BSONValue>,
-   // max is required if precision is set.
+   // max is the maximum value for the encrypted index.
+Required if precision is set.
    max: Optional<BSONValue>,
+   // trimFactor may be used to tune performance.
+When omitted, a default value is used.
-   trimFactor: Int32,
+   trimFactor: Optional<Int32>,
+   // sparsity may be used to tune performance.
+When omitted, a default value is used.
-   sparsity: Int64,
+   sparsity: Optional<Int64>,
-   // precision may only be set for double or decimal128.
+   // precision determines the number of significant digits after the decimal point.
+May only be set for double or decimal128.
    precision: Optional<Int32>
 }
 ```